elenasinel/tech-week/docs/index.md

 ## **Challenges - UN Sustainable Development Goals**

 This year we are focusing on [UN Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/).
-Within their teams, young people can
-Focus on any one of the goals and tackle them using open source machine learning tools.
+Within their teams, young people can focus on any one of the goals and tackle them using open source machine learning tools.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/5G0ndS3uRdo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>